itsrizals/itsrizals/README.md

 - 👋 Hi, I’m Rizal Sofyan | @itsrizals
 - 🎓 I just graduated from a University in Jakarta with a major in Information Systems
 - 👀 I'm interested in Web Technology such React.js, Vue.js, Laravel, Express.js, and many more
-- 📝 I’m currently learning TypeScript, React, NoSQL/SQL Database
+- 📝 I’m currently learning TypeScript, Next.js, and SEO
 - 🤙 You can see my digital garden at the following [Link](https://www.rizalsofyans.rocks/)

 <!---